Website Pricing: What It Really Takes to Design and Build a Professional Website

 1) The first impression of a website is extremely important, so if it doesn’t look professional and lacks important elements, visitors will likely turn away and not come back.

-2) If their website had been up and running after a few weeks instead with a substantial number of works instead of procrastinating and avoiding, they could have used all that time to attract buyers and gallerists, build their email list, and work on social media.
+2) If their website had been up and running after a few weeks instead of procrastinating and avoiding, they could have used all that time to attract buyers, build their email list, and work on social media.

 Then add in setting up Business Email, social media marketing, email marketing, and so on … all of those efforts also take time and technical aptitude.